Elinor Crawley

 Elinor Crawley (born 8 November 1991) is a Welsh actress.
 She is best known for her role as Thyri in the television series Vikings and for portraying Cecily of York in The White Queen.

 Early life and education

 Crawley was diagnosed with Type 1 diabetes when she was nine years old.
 She attended Whitchurch High School and trained at The Workshop, a film and television performance training project that is based in Cardiff.

 Personal life

 She is a supporter of the charity Diabetes UK.
 Her sister is a paediatrician.

+According to her Instagram account she got married on 24 May 2022.